izzypt/Inception/README.md

  - You have to configure your domain name so it points to your local IP address.
 This domain name must be login.42.fr.
    > For example, if your login is wil, wil.42.fr will redirect to the IP address pointing to wil’s website

+# NGINX

+nginx is one of the first services we need to set up.
+Let's talk about what it is and what we will use it for:

+nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.

+For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.

+According to Netcraft, nginx served or proxied 20.66% busiest sites in October 2023.
+Here are some of the success stories: Dropbox, Netflix, Wordpress.com, FastMail.FM.

+### Basic HTTP server features
+- Serving static and index files, autoindexing; open file descriptor cache;
+- Accelerated reverse proxying with caching; load balancing and fault tolerance;
+- Accelerated support with caching of FastCGI, uwsgi, SCGI, and memcached servers; load balancing and fault tolerance;
+- Modular architecture.
+Filters include gzipping, byte ranges, chunked responses, XSLT, SSI, and image transformation filter.
+Multiple SSI inclusions within a single page can be processed in parallel if they are handled by proxied or - FastCGI/uwsgi/SCGI servers;
+- SSL and TLS SNI support;
+- Support for HTTP/2 with weighted and dependency-based prioritization;
+- Support for HTTP/3.